Dhruvreddyp/Projects/README.md

 Predicting whether a mammogram mass is benign or malignant
 - Using a publicly availble dataset, a model was created using 10 cells of the Jupyter notebook in order to predict whether a given mammogram mass was cancerous or not.
-Outlines type of work that was done for the Director of Apollo Cancer Institute's Oncology building.
+Outlines type of work that was done for the Director of Apollo Cancer Institute's Oncology divisoin.

 Neurogenomics
 - Several different studies used statistical methods to aggregate findings and cluster data in order to make